 With a good trading plan, momentum strategies work.
-If they don’t work, various investment funds won’t be using them for asset location.
-The momentum approach is based on inertia, which is the tendency for an object to remain in its state of motion until acted on by a force.
-In the case of the stock market, a stock6’s price continues to trend until it is forced to reverse and establish momentum in the opposite direction.
+If they don’t work, various investment funds won’t use them for asset location.
+The momentum approach is based on inertia, which is the tendency for an object to remain in its state of motion until acted on by force.
+In the case of the stock market, a stock’s price continues to trend until it is forced to reverse and establish momentum in the opposite direction.

 Research has shown that momentum trading has an edge in the stock market but only when used over a short timeframe, such as 3-12 months, and rotating every month.
 A typical momentum trading strategy could go like this:

 - You use a momentum indicator to identify trends and assess the strength of the trend in the various stocks